mateoolarte/wp-starter-theme/README.md

 Run the following command to install dependencies:

-For JS dependencies
+JS dependencies

-Note: You should have installed [yarn](https://yarnpkg.com/getting-started/install) otherwise the will not work

 ```sh
 yarn
 ```

-For PHP dependencies

-Note: You should have installed [composer](https://getcomposer.org/download/) and add to the [PATH](https://getcomposer.org/doc/00-intro.md)
+Note: You should have installed [yarn](https://yarnpkg.com/getting-started/install) otherwise this will not work

+PHP dependencies

 ```sh
 composer install
 ```

+Note: You should have installed [composer](https://getcomposer.org/download/) and add to the [PATH](https://getcomposer.org/doc/00-intro.md)

 ### Development tasks